tc39/notes/es7/2017-01/jan-26.md

 AWB: Can we put that in the minutes?

-TK: Getting it all
+TKN: Getting it all

 DH: Thanks Tyler

-JL: So are we going to remove more things from the main proposals list?
+JLZ: So are we going to remove more things from the main proposals list?

 DH: What I am hearing is an emerging consensus around proposals into some separate file that...